stevenbell/stevenbell.github.com/index.markdown

 For a full description of these and other courses I've taught, see my [teaching page](teaching).

 # Contact

-CLIC 116 (take the hallway all the way down until you're about to go out the back door; my office is on the right.)

 sbell _ ece.tufts.edu